idcrosby/multitenant-db/tutorial/Part 1 - Introduction.md

 This model is not all flowers and rainbows (rainbows! 🌈) however, as it makes it harder for about every other aspect of development, operationability, debuggability and data governance.
 For one, it makes it much harder to create setups where different clients may have different versions of the data schema running in the database.
 Second, it makes virtually all single-tenant operations like restoring data, purging data, extracting data for audits and exports much harder than the Database-Per-Tenant approach.
 Restoring previous version is especially a nightmare if there is no immutable data store from which to backfill because you can't simply rollback your instance to a previous snapshot in time without affecting your other tenants.

 Both single-schema single-instance multitenancy and multiple-schema single-instance multitenancy come with an other, generally less well known issue: resource sharing.
-Contrarily to the Database-Per-Tenant model, given that all of your users share common resources, if some of them hoard or abuse the said resources, other users' service quality may drastically drop.
+Contrarily to the Database-Per-Tenant model, given that all of your tenants share common resources, if some of them hoard or abuse the said resources, other tenants' service quality may drastically drop.

 Horizontal scaling can be approached by sharding your dataset according to the values in the tenant identification column.
 As to whether scaling and sharding your database can affect the ability of the setup to perform market-wide analytics, I (@philippefutureboy) do not know sufficiently on the subject to give you an answer.
 It is very likely that a solution like duplication of market-wide preaggregated, larger grained tables across all the shards may solve the problem.
 If you know more about sharding and query performance, feel free to let us know in the comments or to contribute to the repository 🚀